 6. Host a Potluck Dinner Party

-A potluck involves inviting friends and family round to your home, with everyone bringing their own home-cooked dish.
+A potluck involves inviting friends and family around to your home, with everyone bringing their own home-cooked dish.

 Make things interesting by giving every guest a particular cuisine to make or mandating a theme.

 A classic New Year’s tradition is making a list of resolutions.
 These typically include behaviors you’d like to change or habits you’d like to incorporate into your life for the upcoming year.